 b) He may try to appeal to church history.
 However, how would he study history?
 He would have to study books, fallible books, written by fallible men.
 What are the problems of this?
 According to the RC worldview, if the books he studies are fallible, he cannot have certainty they are true.
 On top of that, the reasoning process he uses to interpret these books is fallible, so there is a second layer of uncertainty.
 Thus, no reading of history books can validate Rome’s claims with certainty.

-c) Lastly, the RC cannot try to claim Rome somehow validates Herself.
+c) Lastly, the Roman Catholic cannot try to claim Rome somehow validates herself.
 He cannot make an appeal to self-authentication.
 The reason, is because it would be special pleading to not allow the same thing for Scripture!

 In other words, if Rome is self-authenticating due to her nature as being from God, the Bible is also from God, and would thus need to be self-authenticating too.
-And if the Bible authenticates itself, Rome has given the Protestant the means to know the Canon without the RC Church!
+And if the Bible authenticates itself, Rome has given the protestant the means to know the Canon without the Roman Catholic church!

 Hopefully, by now, you see why this is such a strong rebuttal.
 Christians do not need an infallible church to identify God’s self-authenticating Canon.